hitman298/HashMon/README.md

    ```

 2. **Deploy Backend**
+   - Use Vercel (see deployment guides above)
-   - Use services like Render, Railway, or AWS
+   - Or use services like Render, Railway, or AWS
    - Set environment variables
    - Ensure Supabase is configured

 3. **Deploy Frontend**
+   - Use Vercel (see deployment guides above)
-   - Use Vercel, Netlify, or similar
+   - Or use Netlify or similar
    - Set environment variables
    - Update API URLs